Skin & Coat in Bulldogs and French Bulldogs

 Bulldog Flank Alopecia Seasonal Baldness

-Bulldog Flank Alopecia, also known as Bulldog Seasonal Flank Baldness, is associated with a shorter period of sunlight due to the changing of the seasons….Read More
+Bulldog Flank Alopecia, also known as Bulldog Seasonal Flank Baldness, is associated with reduced exposure to sunlight during the shorter days of the year, leading to lower levels of melatonin.
+This condition often corresponds with seasonal changes.

 Bulldog Interdigital Cysts

-Interdigital Cysts in bulldogs and French bulldogs are typically associated with a bright red, puffy, sometimes erupting lesion located in your bulldog web space….Read More
+Interdigital Cysts in bulldogs and French bulldogs are typically associated with a bright red, puffy, sometimes erupting lesion located in your bulldog’s web space. .Read More

 Bulldog Yeast Infection (Malassezia)